shaharia-lab/oauth-mock-server/README.md

 - Returns static user information
 - Easy to configure via environment variables
 - Lightweight and easy to deploy
+- Available as a GitHub Action for easy integration in CI/CD workflows

 ## Prerequisites